Ville-prog/CSinvestmentTracker/README.md

 P&L % = (current value - cost basis) / cost basis * 100
 ```

 When the tracked quantity of an existing item increases (new units acquired), those new units are added to the cost basis at today's market price.
 When it decreases (units sold), the cost basis is scaled proportionally.
-Items seen for the very first time default to a cost basis of zero — today's price is not a valid proxy for the original acquisition cost of a pre-existing stack, so the initial cost basis must be set manually in the database. **This means the chart only moves when prices change; adding new items to the inventory does not affect the P&L line.** This mirrors how real investment portfolio trackers work: buying new shares increases your portfolio value, but does not count as a gain.
+Items seen for the very first time default to a cost basis of zero, since today's price is not a valid proxy for the original acquisition cost of a pre-existing stack, so the initial cost basis must be set manually in the database. **This means the chart only moves when prices change; adding new items to the inventory does not affect the P&L line.** This mirrors how real investment portfolio trackers work: buying new shares increases your portfolio value, but does not count as a gain.
 Only price appreciation of what you already hold moves the return percentage.

 **2. Total Value:** Raw portfolio value in EUR over time.
 Unlike the P&L chart, this reflects absolute value including the effect of adding new items to the inventory.

-### Inventory Page

-A sortable table of all tracked items showing name, item icon, quantity, price per unit, total value, and P&L % per item.
-Sortable by any column.

-### About Page

-A short summary of the project.

 ## Steam API limitations